-Rosemont College is a community of learners dedicated to excellence and joy in the pursuit of knowledge.
-Rosemont College seeks to develop in all members of the community open and critical minds and the ability to make reasoned moral decisions.
-Rooted in Catholicism and guided by the educational principles of Cornelia Connelly and the Society of the Holy Child Jesus, Rosemont College values:
+Rosemont College is a community of lifelong learners dedicated to academic excellence and fostering joy in the pursuit of knowledge.
+Rosemont College seeks to develop in all members of the community open and critical minds, the ability to make reasoned moral decisions, and a sense of responsibility to serve others in our global society.

 The Mission of Rosemont College flows from the educational philosophy of the sponsoring religious congregation which opened Rosemont in 1921, the Society of the Holy Child Jesus.
 This philosophy is imbued with the spirit and educational principles of the Founder of the Society, Cornelia Connelly.
 This Holy Child education is a clearly defined yet flexible ideal, rooted in Christian values and expressions, attuned to learning opportunities that enable students to respond to life with joy, zeal and compassion.
 The only College in a world-wide network of Holy Child educational Institutions, Rosemont is grounded in the Holy Child philosophy which encourages students to meet diversity and change with confidence in their own gifts and in God, who has made covenant with the human family.

 Founded in 1846 by Philadelphia-born Cornelia Connelly, the Society of the Holy Child Jesus is an international order of women religious who participate in ministries of education, health care, social work, pastoral care, administration and law.
 Although many elementary and secondary schools are sponsored by the Society worldwide, Rosemont College is the single institution of higher education that was founded by the sisters and carries on their heritage.

 Please visit the Society’s website for more information on their order and their ministries across the globe.

 The life of Cornelia Connelly was anything but typical.
 Born in Philadelphia, Pennsylvania